baruwaproject/baruwa2/docs/source/guide/user/passwdchange.rst

 Changing Your Password
 ======================

-You can change your password if your account is not setup to use local (internal) authentication.
+You can change your password if your account is setup to use local (internal) authentication.

 If your account uses external authentication then use the system